ifranda/VaporDocumentationWebsite/_sources/downloads/vaporOnCasper.rst

 Connecting to a Remote Desktop
 ------------------------------
-1. Start a VNC session on Casper by running the following command in your terminal.
+1. Start a VNC session on Casper by running the following command in a terminal on your local machine.
 Replace ``YOUR_USERNAME`` with your Casper login and ``PROJECT_CODE`` with the code associated with your project.

 .. code-block:: console